rushikshneo/JavaScript/README.md

-# nodejs
-nodejs small projects
+# simon game using js